namtoki/English/02_usage_structure.md

 - [比較] not so much A as B:                    It is `not so much` that democracy is positively good `as` that is makes impossible ...
 - [比較] A doesn't have as much B as C:         He `doesn't have as much experience as` the other candidates.
 - [比較] A doesn't have as many B as C:         We `don't have as many poeple in our team as` we did last year.
+- [強調] This is the kind of thing that V:      `This is the kind of thing that` makes me really happy.
 - [謙遜] I have to say S V:                     `I have to say` your place is adorable!

 ## QUESTION